 In fact, for most of the time this engine is as unobtrusive as the bigger six-cylinder in the 530d.
 And while the 282bhp unit knocks nearly two seconds off the 520d’s 0-62mph claim with a time of 5.4 seconds, in the real world the differences aren’t as obvious as you’d think.

 There’s more low-down muscle with the larger engine, while the deep growl under hard acceleration adds to the sporty appeal.
 Yet unless you want to have bragging rights when it comes to the Top Trumps performance statistics, the 520d’s more balanced mix of performance and efficiency makes it the more rounded choice.

 The excellence of the diesels leave the petrol models firmly in the shade.
 The 530e and 545e are impressive alternatives, though, driving very nearly as well as the petrol and diesel cars, with the added boon of up to 37 miles of zero emissions range in the less potent car.

 The final model in the 5 Series range is the M550i.
-It delivers scorching pace, with four-wheel drive traction and a healthy 523bhp amounting to 0-62mph in just 3.8 seconds.
+It delivers scorching pace, with four-wheel drive traction and a healthy 523bhp delivering 0-62mph in just 3.8 seconds.

 In this review

 - 1BMW 5 Series reviewTerrific to drive and packed with the latest tech, the recently updated 5 Series is better than ever